Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Sephora magnifies mobile ambitions via in-store signage, updated app, Sephora sees 150pc growth in mobile shopping over past year, Sephora redefines shopping for loyalists with unique mobile app, Sephora’s Black Friday mobile sales spike 300pc YOY, Sephora exec: Mobile orders up 167pc year-over-year, leave a response, or trackback from your own site.
+Related content: Sephora magnifies mobile ambitions via in-store signage, updated app, Sephora sees 150pc growth in mobile shopping over past year, Sephora redefines shopping for loyalists with unique mobile app, Sephora’s Black Friday mobile sales spike 300pc YOY, Sephora builds Instagram-like commerce feature to retain loyalty members, leave a response, or trackback from your own site.